egartley/site-manager/README.md

-# site-manager
+# Site Manager
 Desktop application used for management and upkeep of <a href="https://egartley.net/?via=sitemanagergithubreadme">egartley.net</a>

-Instead of dynamically generating a page each time it is visited, static HTML is generated for each and every page ahead of time.
-This saves server and client processing, resulting in an overall faster load time.
+Rather than dynamically generating a page's content at each visit, static HTML is generated all at once for each page.
+This results in faster load times, by reducing both the server-side and client-side loads.